diskoverdata/diskover-docs/source_files/user_media_edition_flowprodtracking_plugins.md

 ___

-The Autodesk Flow Production Tracking (formerly ShotGrid) Plugin is designed to enhance basic metadata with detailed production status information, aligning data management with production schedules.
+The Flow Production Tracking (formerly ShotGrid) Plugin is designed to enhance basic metadata with detailed production status information, aligning data management with production schedules.
 The Diskover Flow Production Tracking Plugin harvests additional attributes from the Autodesk ShotGrid platform for every **shot** directory located on storage.
 These attributes become properties of the **shot** directories and include status information such as **finaled**, **out-of-picture**, multiple project **tracking dates**, and many more, totaling around one hundred indexable fields.
 Note that users can opt to only index the fields that are relevant to their business.

 These searchable business context attributes enable very precise data management decision-making via granular reporting, and can easily be engaged in workflows and file actions.
 A representative workflow might be to archive all **shots** directories **30 days** after their status has been updated to **finaled**.